slo1958/sl-xj-lib-data/README.md

 Experimental components to support data validation

 ## folder lib-data-examples
 Examples used in the main test program.
+Each example can be launched from the example window.
+A generic window designed to display the content of an array of data table is used to show the results.

 ## folder lib-data-io
-IO support for data series and data tables will move here in a future version.
+All IO support for data series and data tables will utimately move here in future versions.

 ## folder lib-data-tests